 Lexis English Homestay Hosts typically live within direct commute of the college and provide our students with paid accommodation and some meals.

 “Being a Homestay Host for Lexis English has been

 a fantastic experience which I highly recommend to others!”

 – BELINDA EADY

-As an immersive cultural experience, the Homestay experience gives international students an authentic understanding of Australian family life.
+As an immersive cultural experience, Homestay gives international students an authentic understanding of Australian family life.
 Students benefit from local knowledge, helping them to feel comfortable and at home while they study.
 Furthermore, our students can accelerate their learning through daily interaction with native speakers of the English language.

 At Lexis English in Sydney, we are well aware how popular Homestay is with our students – demand for Homestays often outstrips supply.
 But, what’s the experience like for our hosts and their families?
 We invited one of Lexis Sydney’s most popular hosts, Belinda Eady, to share her tips and insights.
 This is what Belinda wrote:

 About my family and I